beling/book-pl/src/ch05-01-defining-structs.md

 the struct’s definition.

-Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in the [“Variables and Data Interacting with Move”][move]<!-- ignore --> section.
+Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in the [„Variables and Data Interacting with Move”][move]<!-- ignore --> section.
 In this example, we can no longer use `user1` as a whole after creating `user2` because the `String` in the `username` field of `user1` was moved into `user2`.
 If we had given `user2` new `String` values for both `email` and `username`, and thus only used the `active` and `sign_in_count` values from `user1`, then `user1` would still be valid after creating `user2`.
-Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [“Stack-Only
+Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [„Stack-Only
 Data: Copy”][copy]<!-- ignore --> section would apply.

 ### Wykorzystanie braku nazywania pól w struktorach krotkowych do tworzenia nowych typów